2026-pwr-sl/The-Last-Slice-python/README.md

 Problems Encountered: Had to pull main.py from the main branch into my feature branch to test the functions properly, and learned to stage, commit, and push changes correctly so they appear on GitHub

-What I Learned: Learned to work effectively with branches, create and test Python functions (including basic sorting algorithms), perform unit testing using assert statements, and use GitHub for commits, pushes, and Pull Requests
+What I Learned: Learned to work effectively with branches, create and test Python functions (including basic sorting algorithms), perform unit testing using assert statements, and use GitHub for commits, pushes, and Pull Requests.